aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/converting/convert-pdf-to-word/_index.md

 weight: 10
 url: /nodejs-cpp/convert-pdf-to-doc/
 lastmod: "2023-08-04"
-description: Learn how to write Node.js code for conversion PDF to DOC(DOCX) directly in the Web.
+description: Learn how to convert PDF to DOC(DOCX) in the Node.js environment.
 sitemap:
     changefreq: "monthly"
     priority: 0.7
 ---

-Converting operation depends on the number of pages in the document and can be very time-consuming.
-Therefore, we highly recommend using Web Workers.

-This code demonstrates a way to offload resource-intensive PDF file converting tasks to a web worker to prevent blocking the main UI thread.
-It also offers a user-friendly way to download the converted file.

 To edit the content of a PDF file in Microsoft Word or other word processors that support DOC and DOCX formats.
 PDF files are editable, but DOC and DOCX files are more flexible and customizable.